What Is NIL and How Does the RallyFuel Platform Work?

 Are endorsements considered “pay-for-play” or legitimate compensation?

 Endorsements tied to a player’s personal brand are generally treated as legitimate compensation if they don’t require on-field performance or recruitment inducements.
-The line is drawn when payments directly reward athletic performance or influence recruitment outcomes, which can trigger sanctions.
+The boundary is crossed when payments are tied to athletic performance or aimed at influencing recruitment, as these actions can lead to sanctions.

 What restrictions do schools typically place on athlete activities?